mjdhasan/01-TAXONOMY-FILES/README.md

 - This resulted in the identification of potential synergies with current reporting activities and data requirements, including how these might inform asset re-pricing and incorporation of climate risk metrics into existing risk practices.
 This is of particular interest to the evolving sustainable finance solutions being developed between [First Derivative](https://firstderivative.com/sustainable-finance/), [Corlytics](https://www.corlytics.com/), [Solidatus](https://www.solidatus.com/) and [Sustainable Finance Ireland](https://www.sustainablefinance.ie/) with funding from [Skillnet Ireland](https://www.skillnetireland.ie/).
 We see a future where end-to-end, multi-nodal taxonomy mapping becomes central to all operating models for data, risk, controls and reporting.

-See below for these mappings, which have been modelled using the data lineage tool provided by OS-SFT Componentry Partner, Solidatus:
+See below for these mappings, which have been modelled using the data lineage tool provided by OS-SFT Componentry Partner, [Solidatus](https://trial.solidatus.com/viewer/62cc23ee183906050cfcbeae):

-#### [One model per mapping?
-Or one overall model?]
+#### [ISSB v TCFD]

 ## Use Cases - Point Solutions